As a tantalizing appetizer, gorgeous salad topper or main entrée star, this Grilled Caribbean Jerk Shrimp is one memorable course to any meal.

 To grill shrimp on wood grill plank (for saucier shrimp with a hint of smoke):

-Heat a charcoal (using hard wood lump or regular charcoal) or gas grill to medium-high heat (about 475°).
+Set a large grill plank in a pan with sides and completely cover plank with beer.
+If the plank wants to float, simply set a bowl or something similar on it to weigh it down.
+Let soak for 2 hours. - Heat a charcoal (using hard wood lump or regular charcoal) or gas grill to medium-high heat (about 475°).
 If using a charcoal grill, let charcoal get completely hot and white, and then level it out into an even layer.
 Set soaked plank on grate to get plank hot.

-When plank starts to crackle, which should take about 3 minutes, set shrimp on plank.
-Grill 5 to 6 minutes per side, or until shrimp are no longer opaque.
+- When plank starts to crackle, which should take about 3 minutes, set shrimp on plank.
+Grill 5 to 6 minutes per side, or until shrimp are no longer translucent.
 Set plank on a pan and serve shrimp straight from the plank.
 Sprinkle with chopped cilantro and a bit of flaky sea salt.
 Serve with lime wedges for squeezing over the top.

 To grill shrimp on the grill grates (for a drier feel, with a little crisp to the shrimp):

 Heat a charcoal (using hard wood lump or regular charcoal) or gas grill to medium-high heat (about 475°).
 If using a charcoal grill, let charcoal get completely hot and white, and then level it out into an even layer.
 Oil grill grates well.
-Set shrimp on grates.
+Set shrimp on grates. - Grill for 3 to 4 minutes per side, until shrimp are no longer translucent and have a bit of char.
+Sprinkle with chopped cilantro and a bit of flaky sea salt.
+Serve with lime wedges for squeezing over the top.

 I just made this and it was wonderful!
 I couldn’t get habaneros at my local grocery, so I settled for serranos.
 I also decided to leave the shell on to preserve some of the shrimp’s juiciness.
 Otherwise, I followed the recipe as written and I am very satisfied with the results.
 Thank you! :)